apache/lucenenet/src/Lucene.Net/Analysis/package.md

 *   <xref:Lucene.Net.Analysis.Analyzer> is "field aware", but
     <xref:Lucene.Net.Analysis.Tokenizer> is not.

- Lucene Java provides a number of analysis capabilities, the most commonly used one being the StandardAnalyzer.
+ Lucene.NET provides a number of analysis capabilities, the most commonly used one being the StandardAnalyzer.
 Many applications will have a long and industrious life with nothing more than the StandardAnalyzer.
 However, there are a few other classes/packages that are worth mentioning:

 1. PerFieldAnalyzerWrapper – Most Analyzers perform the same operation on all
     <xref:Lucene.Net.Documents.Field>s.
 The PerFieldAnalyzerWrapper can be used to associate a different Analyzer with different